Why do we perform Annual Fire Inspections in our community?

 Required Permits

-A.105.7 Required Construction Permits the Fire code official is authorized to issue construction permits in:
+A.105.7 Required Construction Permits the Fire code official is authorized to issue construction permits in relation to:

 Automatic Fire extinguishing Systems